gmadaan15/SegmentAndMoveWithPrompt/README.md

 # Second Task : Remove, and overlay on the new image at a new position.
 This is done with the RemoveAndMove Notebook.
 There are errors there because the gpu quota on colab was over.
 But hae made sure that the whole notebook generates output with available gpu.
 One extra point to note here is that we downgrade the python version to 3.9 because the model used was not working with the default 3.10 version.
 Could be corrected if manual download and uploading of packages are done.
 But because was running on colab so preferred to change the version.

+Ran it with gpu so now there will be no errors.